 The public is encouraged to report fraud, waste and abuse in City of Milwaukee government.
-The Audit Hotline web page may be accessed through a link on the City's home page at www.milwaukee.gov, or from the City Comptroller's web page.
+The Audit Hotline web page may be accessed through this link or from the City Comptroller's web page.
 Please follow the reporting instructions carefully.
 Audit Hotline staff can also be contacted by email at Hotline@milwaukee.gov, by FAX at (414) 286-3281 or by mail at the following address:

 Office of the Comptroller, Attention: Audit Hotline, 200 E. Wells Street, Room 404, Milwaukee, WI 53202